juanagranadosr/juanagranadosr.github.io/index.md

 ## Welcome to my Website

 <!-- <img class="profile-picture" src="sherlock.jpg"> -->
 Hi!
-I’m Juana, a soon-to-be graduate of Universidad de los andes in Bogotá, where I've pursued a diverse education in Physics with a minor in Mathematics.
+I’m Juana, a soon-to-be graduate of Universidad de Los Andes in Bogotá, where I've pursued a diverse education in Physics with a minor in Mathematics.
 I am eagerly looking forward to my graduation this coming October.

 ## About My Academic Journey